2019 Spring Meeting

 One or more attendees are registered by an office manager who will not attend: If membership needs to be paid or updated, make sure each person has done that first.
 For meeting registration, the office manager or other payer should log in.
 If they do not have an account with us from a prior meeting, they should contact email@example.com with the billing name, address, and email and request a login for this purpose.
 Once logged in, this person can register one or more other people for the meeting.
 The pricing available for each person will depend on their status as student/professional and member/nonmember.
 At the end of each registration, there is a button for “new registration” to add another person to the invoice.
 You may register as many people as you like in this manner, and you will see the invoice accumulate all the charges.
 You may, of course, log in separately for each registration if you would prefer to have separate invoices.

 Full meeting registration prices include the Thursday evening reception with hors d’oeuvres and beverages; Friday breakfast, lunch, and evening banquet; Saturday breakfast; coffee breaks each day; and the program book.
 Reception-only and banquet-only tickets may be purchased individually or for guests.
 Members must have paid dues and be listed as Active members prior to meeting registration in order to access member pricing for the meeting.
-Registration will re-open on our new Member and Meeting Services website in Spring 2019.
+Registration is now open on our Member and Meeting Services website.

 After registering, if you are not able to attend the meeting, we encourage you to send a substitute attendee in your place.
 You may substitute at any time, even on-site at the time of the meeting.
-If you must cancel, a refund of meeting registration (less a $10 cancellation fee) may be requested (date to be provided).
-No refunds will be issued for cancellation after (date to be provided).
+If you must cancel, a refund of meeting registration (less a $10 cancellation fee) may be requested by Feb 15, 2019.
+No refunds will be issued for cancellation after Feb.
+15, 2019.
 Membership dues are not refundable.

-Abstracts are submitted during the registration process, which will be available at seers.wildapricot.org.
+Abstracts are submitted during the registration process.
 Abstracts for oral or poster presentations should highlight scientific research, education, or outreach in the field of estuarine science and are limited to 250 words.
 SEERS generally accepts all submitted abstracts that meet these guidelines, so do not wait for abstract acceptance before registering for the meeting.
 If you have any questions about whether your topic meets these guidelines, please contact the program chair well ahead of the submission deadline.
-The deadline for abstract submission will be provided as meeting plans are confirmed.
+The deadline for abstract submission is Friday, February 8 at 11:59 pm, with no extensions.

 The list of authors of the abstract are provided at the time of submission.
 Please format as Author 1, Institution; Author 2, Institution, and so on.
 Graduate student authors should be denoted with a single asterisk (*) after the respective last name, while undergraduate authors should be denoted with double asterisks (**) after the respective last name.
 Each abstract may be submitted only once for presentation at the conference, i.e., an abstract with multiple authors needs to have one designated presenter.